-Whether or not you need a music manager depends on where you are and where you want to go with your music career.
-Digital Music News says years ago managers were the liaisons between the artists and their record labels.
-But today a manager’s role focuses on a variety of different things from touring, social media and financial management to developing other revenue streams including music licensing, branding, and merchandising.
+Whether or not you need a music manager depends on where you are and want to go with your music career.
+According to Digital Music News, managers were once the main liaison between artists and their record labels.
+But a manager’s role today focuses on a variety of different things, from touring, social media, and financial management to developing other revenue streams including music licensing, branding, and merchandising.

 What Makes A Good Manager

-What Should You Ask A Potential Manager?
+What Should You Ask a Potential Manager?

-How much will they cost: If you think you’ve found a candidate who gets you and has the skills you want and need in a manager, it’s time to talk about money.
+How much will they cost?
+If you think you’ve found a candidate who gets you and has the skills you want and need in a manager, it’s time to talk about money.
 Artists PR advises artists to have a frank discussion about what percentage a manager expects to be paid and if they also want a base salary on top of that percentage.
 This will help you understand what revenue streams they hope to be part of.
 If the candidate’s answer differs from your expectations, it’s probably not a good fit.
-DIY Musician stresses that no matter what type of role your manager will play, a signed contract is the best way to be sure there are no conflicts of interest, bad feelings or legal problems in the future.
+DIY Musician stresses that no matter what type of role your manager will play, a signed contract is the best way to be sure there are no conflicts of interest, bad feelings, or legal problems in the future.

 Whatever you decide to do, be sure to set yourself up for success.
 Take the time to do your research, interview lots of candidates, and find the person you’ll vibe with.
 And don’t forget, to get control of your publishing and make sure you’re not leaving any money on the table; register with Songtrust today!